SEO Paid links and advertising

 If you are paying or receiving money to place links on another website then you are advertising.
 This means that these links must be nofollowed or redirected and blocked by robots.txt, if they are not then you are not following this Google guideline.

-The Google help page which describes how you should deal with paid links states two specific ways to ensure rankings are not affected...
+Google states two specific ways to ensure rankings are not affected...

 Not familiar with these methods?
 I will show you what they are.